The Barnestormers: Background

 In January 2021, Jimmy Barnes announced he had formed a rockabilly outfit with Chris Cheney of The Living End and Slim Jim Phantom of Stray Cats.
 Barnes said "Slim Jim and I have been talking about doing this for 20 years.
 We've got three quarters of a rockabilly album finished, half originals, half old covers."
 The musicians laid down their parts separately in isolation, across three continents, before Shirley put it together.

 In February 2023, Barnes revealed more of the outfit's existence on the first episode of the new season of RocKwiz .The group, called The Barnestormers, features Jimmy Barnes on vocals, Chris Cheney on guitar, Slim Jim Phantom on drums, Thomas Lorioux (Frantic Flintstones/Guitar Slingers) on Upright Bass, Kevin Shirley on bass, and Jools Holland on piano.

-The group's first single, a cover of Don Walker's "Johnny's Gone" was released 10 March 2023, alongside the album pre-order.
+The group's debut single, a cover of Don Walker's "Johnny's Gone" was released 10 March 2023, alongside the album pre-order.
 The song's video clip features the comic book artwork of Vince Ray brought to cartoon life by Marco Pavone.

 A cover of Johnny O'Keefe "Real Wild Child" was released on 21 April 2023 as the album's second single.
 Mary Varvaris from The Music said "The joyful, rock 'n' roll cover is perfect for The Barnestormers - every band member has a bit of rockabilly in them, and their take on 'Real Wild Child' solidifies the passion behind this project."